Rejean-McCormick/abstract-wiki-architect/docs/FRONTEND_API.md

 # Frontend API

 This document describes the simple frontend API for generating text from semantic frames.

 The goal is to provide a small, stable set of entry points for integrators and linguists, while keeping the internal routing, engines, morphology, constructions, discourse, and lexicon modules as implementation details.

+Frame families, canonical `frame_type` strings, and their fields are specified in the `docs/FRAMES_*.md` documents and corresponding JSON schemas under `schemas/frames/`.

 > **Current implementation status**
 >